develprr/metamatic-blog/_posts/2019-10-12-applying-immutability-to-object-oriented-programming.markdown

 that "immutability principle" is a specific feature of the FP alone.
 In the following I'll play around with objects and try to mix some immutability into object oriented programming approach.

-Let's see if it wortks!
+Let's see if it works!

 ## Applying Immutability Principle In OOP